-First, by law, increases in the multiplier are capped at inflation.
+September, and that the multiplier never decreases year-on-year.
 If the fixed percentage you choose is above RPI inflation, we cap the increase at RPI inflation.

-Second, councils are currently compensated for increases in the multiplier below RPI inflation by section 31 grant and adjustments to their tariff and top-ups.
-Our default assumption is that these continue in future, but you could choose to end this for future underindexation by unticking this box.
+Second, councils have in recent years been compensated for increases in the multiplier below RPI inflation by section 31 grant and adjustments to their tariff and top-ups, although in 2023-24 they were compensated for increases below CPI inflation.
+Our default assumption is that compensation to CPI continues in future, but you could choose to instead compensate for increases below RPI, or to end compensation for future underindexation.